Shivpuri, Patna: Transport

 Shivpuri is well connected to the rest of Patna primarily through road networks.
 Previously, the locality was served by the Digha–Patna Junction railway line, providing convenient suburban rail connectivity.
 However, this railway track has now been converted into the Atal Path, a major urban road corridor that runs through the area, offering smooth and direct connectivity between R-Block and Digha.

 The construction of the Digha–Patna six-lane elevated road has further improved access to important city destinations such as Bailey Road, High Court, Gandhi Maidan, and Kankarbagh.

 From Pani Tanki Chowk, numerous auto-rickshaws operate throughout the day, connecting Shivpuri to Patna Junction, Bailey Road, and nearby localities.
 City buses and shared vehicles are also available from Pani Tanki and Gandhi Murti, ensuring convenient transportation options for daily commuters.

-In addition, app-based and private cab services operate extensively in the area, providing safe and convenient travel across the city.
-The corporate office of 4Chakka.com, a local cab service provider, is located in Shivpuri, which further facilitates easy cab availability for residents and visitors.
+In addition, app-based and private cab services operate extensively in the area.

 Demographics

 Shivpuri, one of the prominent and busy urban localities of Patna, is situated close to Boring Road, one of the city's major commercial and residential corridors.
 Over the decades, it has developed into a well-established neighbourhood known for its mix of traditional residences, educational institutions, and modern commercial complexes.

-The locality has been home to several eminent personalities, including Dr. M. K. Shani, son of Late Dr. B. Sahani, founder of Tarang Homeopathy and Tarang Press; Late Dr. Ambika Prasad, Dr. Rama Shankar Prasad, Dr. Dharm Nath Prasad Roy, Er.
-Kailash Bihari Prasad, Shri B. N. Singh, Shri Verma, Shri Prakash Narayan Pandey, Shri Balajee Pathak, Shri Devendra Prasad Singh, Shri Harihar Prasad Singh, Shri Ramchandra, and Shri R. N. Prasad, Ex-Chief of Audit, Coal India Limited, whose ancestral residence, Shrikanta Bhawan, is one of the oldest landmark buildings in the area.

 Residents of Shivpuri come from diverse professional and cultural backgrounds, creating a peaceful yet vibrant community atmosphere.
-In recent years, the locality has witnessed rapid urbanization — with the emergence of shops, offices, and multi-storey apartment buildings, as well as a newly established State Bank of India (SBI) branch located at the main entrance of the colony.
+In recent years, the locality has witnessed rapid urbanization — with the emergence of shops, offices, and multi-storey apartment buildings.
 Two marriage and convention halls further add to the area's growing infrastructure.

 The steady development has generated employment opportunities in various sectors, improving the local economy and quality of life.
-Despite its urban bustle, Shivpuri retains its identity as a safe, well-connected, and aspirational neighbourhood within Patna.